 What the peninsula lacks:

 truly moist environments (wet forests etc)

 There are five widespread palm species found in Baja California (plus many more introduced around resorts).
-Four of these are native, while the Date Palm is native to Africa and the Middle East but has been naturalized in certain moist areas around human habitation since the arrival of the Spaniards.
-The figure below, taken from an article by Minnich et al, 2011 (probably not easily accessible to most people), mapped the distribution of these palms using the Google Earth imagery available by 2010.
+The term “widespread” is perhaps misleading – palms occur in many parts of the peninsula but only in certain moist environments along stream beds or moist canyons.
+Four of these are native, while the Date Palm (Phoenix dactylifera) is native to Africa and the Middle East but has been naturalized in certain moist areas around human habitation since the arrival of the Spaniards.
+This figure, taken from an article by Minnich et al, 2011 (probably not easily accessible to most people), mapped the distribution of these palms using the Google Earth imagery available by 2010.
 Palm clusters are evident on such imagery at the highest resolution as shown here.
 (Download the kmz file for display on Google Earth).
-I identified some of the more obvious palm clusters (appear to be Brahea brandegeei from the map below) in the central part of the peninsula to relate these to the climatology of summer cloudiness/rainfall here.
+I identified some of the more obvious palm clusters (appear to be Brahea brandegeei from the map) in the central part of the peninsula to relate these to the climatology of summer cloudiness/rainfall here.
 Most of these dense palm groves are in isolated canyons far from paved roads and not easily accessed by normal tourists – even naturalists.